El Felino: La Peste Negra (2008–2020)

-Feud with Bárbaro Cavernario (2020–present)
+Feud with Bárbaro Cavernario (2020–2021)

-On January 24, 2020, at La Noche de Mr. Niebla, Felino and Bárbaro Cavernario faced each other on opposite sides in a Relevos increíbles six-man tag team match between members of La Peste Negra.
-They would repeatedly attack each other throughout the match, which ended in a disqualification when Cavernario cheated to win the final fall over Felino.
-Afterwards, Felino hoped that La Peste Negra would continue, but Cavernario announced that, without Mr. Niebla, the stable should be disbanded, In the weeks that followed, Felino and Cavernario were involved in multiple confrontations (including at the Torneo Nacional de Parejas Increíbles final where Felino distracted Cavernario enough that he was pinned for the third and final fall), until they agreed on a hair vs. hair match at Homenaje a Dos Leyendas.
-The event had to be cancelled in the wake of the COVID-19 pandemic, and it would be rescheduled the following year.
-They continued the feud later that year during CMLL's empty arena shows.
-In 2021, they were paired together for the Torneo Nacional de Parejas Increíbles, but were defeated in the first round by Ángel de Oro and Mephisto.
-Cavernario was later challenged by Felino for the Mexican National Light Heavyweight Championship, which happened on June 29.
-Felino defeated Cavernario at the event, hitting him with a low blow, as the referee was dealing with Negro Casas; it was his first singles championship win since 2011.
-At Homenaje a Dos Leyendas, Felino was defeated by Cavernario in the hair vs. hair match.
-On October 5, Ángel de Oro challenged Felino for the Mexican National Light Heavyweight Championship.
-On October 12, Felino was defeated by Ángel de Oro, ending his reign at 105 days.
+On January 24, 2020, at La Noche de Mr. Niebla ("The Night of Mr. Niebla"), El Felino and Bárbaro Cavernario faced each other on opposite sides in a Relevos Increíbles six-man tag team match between members of La Peste Negra.
+They would repeatedly attack each other throughout the match, which ended in a disqualification when Cavernario cheated to win the final fall over El Felino.
+Afterwards, he hoped that La Peste Negra would continue, but Cavernario announced that, without Mr. Niebla (who died the month prior), the stable should be disbanded.
+In the weeks that followed, El Felino and Cavernario were involved in multiple confrontations, leading to them both agreeing to a hair vs. hair match at Homenaje a Dos Leyendas.
+Meanwhile, El Felino was paired with Niebla Roja for the Torneo Nacional de Parejas Increíbles on February 14, defeating Dulce Gardenia and Okumura in the first round before losing to Carístico and Forastero in the quarter-finals.
+On February 28, El Felino caused Cavernario to lose the finals of the tournament, distracting him long enough that he was pinned for the third and final fall.
+On March 6, El Felino and Tiger participated in a 16-team tournament for the revived Mexican National Tag Team Championship, defeating Drone and Esfinge in the first round and Rey Bucanero and Shocker in the quarter-finals, before losing to Atlantis Jr. and Flyer in the semi-finals.

+In August, the hair vs. hair match was postponed in the wake of the COVID-19 pandemic.
+On March 6, 2021, El Felino was the second wrestler eliminated in the La Copa Junior VIP.
+On April 17, in a tournament for the Mexican National Trios Championship, Esfinge, Flyer and Titán defeated El Felino, Felino Jr. and Casas in the quarter-finals.
+El Felino and Cavernario revived their feud on June 18 when they were paired for that year's Torneo Nacional de Parejas Increíbles, in which they were unable to get along and lost to Ángel de Oro and Mephisto in the first round.
+On June 29, El Felino defeated Cavernario for the Mexican National Light Heavyweight Championship, hitting him with a low blow as the referee was dealing with Casas.
+At the rescheduled Homenaje a Dos Leyendas on September 17, El Felino was defeated by Cavernario in the hair vs. hair match, thus being shaved bald afterwards and ending their feud.
+On October 12, he lost the championship to Ángel de Oro, ending his reign at 105 days.